Anatomy of a Luny Script

 How Do Blocks Execute At Runtime?

-Without going into too much detail, this is mostly handled by LunyEngine and LunyObject.
 LunyEngine receives the usual engine lifecycle events (frame processing) and uses them to drive engine observers of which LunyScript is but one.
 This fixes any shortcomings an engine may have.
-For example, missing "Late Update" or "Application Quit" events.
+For example, absent lifecycle events like "Late Update" or "Application Quit".